CTOpenData/data-visualization-guidelines/docs/_accessibility/accessibility_intro.md

 ---
 # Accessibility

 This section of the guidelines outlines best practices for creating accessible data visualizations.

+Federally-funded agencies are required to make their content accessible to people with disabilities.
+In the U.S. 26% of adults have some type of disability, with about 19% of adults in Connecticut having a disability.[^1]

 We should all prioritize accessibility from the start of our data visualization process and should consider hearing, motor, cognitive, and visual accessibility.
 Use these guidelines as a starting place for designing accessible data visualizations.

 #### Table of Contents
 ##### [Data](/data-visualization-guidelines/accessibility/data/data_intro)